davidinlou/davelouRaidCheck/README.md

 Notes:
 1. Your city names must be unique and not contain " - " (space,dash,space)
-2. Requires Tampermonkey to run
+2. Requires Tampermonkey to run because add-on scripts don't work on Overviews
 3. City list may appear under other popup windows
 4. City list will stay in place when you change cities

 To install/upgrade:

+1. Install TamperMonkey from Chrome store if you don't have it.
-1. Click on davelouRaidCheck.user.js script
+2. Click on davelouRaidCheck.user.js script
-2. Click on Raw
+3. Click on Raw
-3. Tampermonkey will ask if you want to install/upgrade
+4. Tampermonkey will ask if you want to install/upgrade